msuhardi/ogp-hfpg/_hack-for-public-good-2024/2024 Projects/CareerSG.md

 <br>
 <br>The goal is to A/B pilot trial with these agencies to list their roles
-onto our new platform whilst keeping their current postings on Careers@Gov and to compare key metrics
+onto our new platform whilst keeping their current postings on Careers@Gov and to compare key metrics:
 <br>- Application rates
 <br>- Application conversion rates
 <br>- Application drop off rates